MareksMRX/Mac-Terminal-Commands/index.md

-mv <file> <dir> | Move a file to the folder, possibly by overwriting an existing file mv -i <file> <dir> | Optional -i flag to warn you before overwriting the file mv *.png ~/<dir> | Move all PNG files from current folder to a different folder Command History |
+mv <file> <dir> | Move a file to the folder, possibly by overwriting an existing file mv -i <file> <dir> | Optional -i flag to warn you before overwriting the file mv *.png ~/<dir> | Move all PNG files from current folder to a different folder
+:spades: Command History |
 Ctrl + R | Search through previously used commands history n	Shows the previous commands you've typed.
 Add a number to limit to the last n items
+![value] | Execute the last command typed that starts with a value !! | Execute the last command typed
+:spades: Permissions |
-![value] | Execute the last command typed that starts with a value !! | Execute the last command typed :spades:Permissions:spades: | ls -ld | Display the default permission for a home directory ls -ld/<dir> | Display the read, write, and access permission of a particular folder chmod 755 <file> | Change the permission of a file to 755 chmod -R 600 <dir> | Change the permission of a folder (and its contents) to 600 chown <user>:<group> <file> | Change the ownership of a file to user and group.
-Add -R to include folder contents :spades:Processes:spades: | ps -ax | Output currently running processes.
+ls -ld | Display the default permission for a home directory ls -ld/<dir> | Display the read, write, and access permission of a particular folder chmod 755 <file> | Change the permission of a file to 755 chmod -R 600 <dir> | Change the permission of a folder (and its contents) to 600 chown <user>:<group> <file> | Change the ownership of a file to user and group.
+Add -R to include folder contents
+:spades: Processes |
+ps -ax | Output currently running processes.
 Here, a shows processes from all users and x shows processes that are not connected with the Terminal ps -aux | Shows all the processes with %cpu, %mem, page in, PID, and command top | Display live information about currently running processes